 - Medication that is required as a part of your inpatient treatment

 - Basic hospital services and supplies

 The following costs typically are not covered by Medicare Part A, even when you are being treated as an inpatient:

 - Telephone or television in your room

-If you are not sure about what Medicare will and will not cover, don’t hesitate to ask your doctor or other healthcare providers.
-These healthcare professionals are typically very experienced with caring for patients who are covered by Medicare.
-They can help make sure that you are aware of any costs that you will be responsible for on top of your Medicare Part A coverage.
+If you are unsure about what Medicare will and will not cover, don’t hesitate to ask your doctor or other healthcare providers.
+These healthcare professionals are typically very experienced in caring for patients who are covered by Medicare.
+In addition, they can help ensure that you are aware of any costs you will be responsible for on top of your Medicare Part A coverage.

-Neither Medicare Part A or Medicare Part B cover long-term skilled nursing services.
+Neither Medicare Part A nor Medicare Part B covers long-term skilled nursing services.
 However, short-term skilled nursing care in a skilled nursing facility is sometimes covered if all of the things listed below are true: